Biscozum/mobkit_date_picker/README.md

     * `TextStyle disabledStyle` - The textstyle that the inactive days of the date picker will have
     * `TextStyle currentStyle` - The textstyle that today's date will have
     * `TextStyle selectedStyle` - The textstyle that the selected days in the date picker will have.
-    * `MonthAndYearCalendarSelectionType selectionType` - Specifies the date picker type of the date picker.
+    * `MobkitMonthAndYearCalendarSelectionType selectionType` - Specifies the date picker type of the date picker.